 The aircraft can also be reconfigured in a few hours to perform various transport missions carrying personnel, paratroopers, cargo, medical evacuation also with biocontainment systems or dropping emergency kits through an in-flight operable door.

 Sensors suite & equipment

-The suite consist of multi-mode radar, electro-optical IR turret with colour and b/w cameras, Automatic Identification System (AIS), Direction Finder (DF) and video recording equipment.
+The suite consists of multi-mode radar, electro-optical IR turret with colour and b/w cameras, Automatic Identification System (AIS), Direction Finder (DF) and video recording equipment.
 The aircraft is also equipped with large observation windows and fuselage pylons to carry a night searchlight or other equipment.

 The Airborne Tactical Observation and Surveillance System (ATOS), further strengthened by sophisticated navigation and communications systems, includes two operator stations and manages the sensor suite.
-With its modular architecture, the ATOS allows the entire surveillance system to be easily customized for instance by integrating Electronic Support Measures (ESM) or other subsystems and sensors.
+With its modular architecture, the ATOS allows the entire surveillance system to be easily customized for example by integrating Electronic Support Measures (ESM) or other subsystems and sensors.

 MAXIMUM TAKE-OFF WEIGHT